Making your working space more comfortable, functional and beautiful.

 Office equipment can look sadly corporate.
 Choose items in stylish colours, or place your printer under a rectangular basket and your shredder in a stylish box when not in use.
 There are many more ideas online.

 Human accents (a beloved painting, a beach-stone turned-paperweight) take the 9-5 edge off by making you feel more comfortable and therefore more productive.
 Doesn’t work for me, but you can add family photos and inspiring elements collected on your most recent trip.
 Pictures of far away destination you would like to visit can help you focus, as a nice goal you want to achieve.
 An inspiring quote!

 8 WATCH YOUR BACK

 An ergonomically correct computer station protects your back, neck, shoulders, and wrists.
 Follow these guidelines: 1.
 Adjust the chair so your feet are flat on the floor and your shoulders are relaxed when your arms are on the armrests.
 2. Place the monitor an arm’s length in front of you, with the screen’s top at eye level.
 3. Make sure your hands are at or slightly below your elbows when you type (you may need to raise your chair or install a pull-out keyboard tray).
 4. Work standing.
-For a standing desk, I would suggests cushioning your feet with a yoga mat.
+For a standing desk, I would suggest cushioning your feet with a yoga mat.

 9 PROVIDE CHIC ORDER